shaze/GS/README.md

 * `suffix`: default is `fastq.gz`.
 The workflow assumes that all the fastq files end with this suffix.
 If you have a different suffix, then use this parameter, for example `--suffix fq.gz`.
 All input files must have the same suffix.

+* `max_velvet_cpus`: how many CPUs should be used for Velvet.
+While Velvet has some parts that are parallelisable, a simple application of Amdahl's law shows that it is not worth allocating many threads to individual runs of Velvet.
+Since we are running Velvet on many different data sets, it makes more sense to run more of these independent jobs in parallel.

 ## Creating a config file